No masking the love, faith of diocese’s golden and silver anniversary couples

 Their golden anniversary came as the pandemic closures and travel restrictions were in full force.

 “We had leftovers for dinner,” recalled Sue.
-Their adult two children both live out east.
+Their two adult children both live out east.
 “I said ‘I’m glad we have each other.’”

 Asked to share their secret to a lasting marriage, Dave said “You worry about what you can do for the other person, not what that person can do for you.”